The discovery of Interpersonal Psychotherapy is a great example of scientific serendipity, in that, it was discovered by accident.

 Theory of IPT

-The theory behind IPT can be as complex as you want it to be, drawing from attachment theory and the personality theory of Harry Stack Sullivan.
+The theory behind Interpersonal Psychotherapy can be as complex as you want it to be, drawing from attachment theory and the personality theory of Harry Stack Sullivan.
 Sullivan first noted that personality is shaped by our interactions with other people and encouraged therapists to explore the tensions clients experience in key relationships.

 IPT does this by helping clients to pay close attention to their (current) social interactions and explore interpersonal tensions and conflicts.